Data extracted in April 2026.

 Employment

 Ensuring high employment rates for both men and women is one of the EU’s key targets.
-Reducing the wide gender employment gap, which measures the difference between the employment rates of men and women aged 20 to 64, is important for equality and a sustainable economy.
-The The European Pillar of Social Rights Action Plan consequently includes the target of at least halving the gender employment gap by 2030 compared with 2019.
+Reducing the wide gender employment gap, which reflects the difference between the employment rates of men and women aged 20 to 64, is important for equality and a sustainable economy.
+The European Pillar of Social Rights Action Plan consequently includes the target of at least halving the gender employment gap by 2030 compared with 2019.

 An analysis by degree of urbanisation shows a variation in the gender employment gap between cities, towns and suburbs, and rural areas.
-In 2023, the gap was smallest in cities, at 8.5 percentage points, while it amounted to 11.3 percentage points in rural areas and 11.6 percentage points in towns and suburbs [11].
+In 2025, the gap was smallest in cities, at 8.1 percentage points, while it amounted to 10.3 percentage points in rural areas and 10.9 percentage points in towns and suburbs [13].

 There are various reasons for the existence and size of the gender pay gap.
-A part of the difference in earnings between men and women may be explained by the ‘sectoral gender segregation’, meaning that women tend to be concentrated in the low-paying economic sectors such as education and health, whereas men tend to work more in better paid sectors such as finance and IT sectors.
-Similarly, the ‘occupational gender segregation’ may also explain part of the difference in earnings between men and women because men are more likely to be promoted to supervisory and management positions than women often due to discrimination or self-restraints.
-The term ‘glass ceiling’ is usually used as a metaphor to describe an invisible barrier that keeps women from rising beyond a certain level in an enterprise’s hierarchy [16].
-Moreover, the inequalities that women face in gaining access to work, career progression and rewards, along with the consequences of career breaks or part-time work due to caring responsibilities, labour market segregation, the parenthood penalty and stereotypes about the roles of men and women are inevitably linked to the persistent gender pay gap.
+A part of the difference may be explained by the ‘sectoral gender segregation’.
+This means that women tend to be concentrated in the low-paying economic sectors such as education and health, whereas men tend to work more in better paid sectors such as finance and IT sectors.
+Similarly, ‘occupational gender segregation’ may also explain part of the gender pay gap because men are more likely to be promoted to supervisory and management positions than women, often due to discrimination or self-restraints.
+The term ‘glass ceiling’ is a commonly used metaphor to describe an invisible barrier that keeps women from rising beyond a certain level in an enterprise’s hierarchy.
+Moreover, the inequalities that women face in gaining access to work, career progression and rewards — along with the consequences of career breaks or part-time work due to caring responsibilities, labour market segregation, the parenthood penalty and stereotypes about the roles of men and women — are inevitably linked to the persistent gender pay gap [19].
+In some cases, women also face pay discrimination, meaning they earn less than men for equal work.
+However, a large part of the gender gap in the EU remains unexplained and cannot be linked to worker or workplace characteristics such as education, occupation, working time or the economic activity the person works in [20].

-Between 2018 and 2023, the share of total population outside the labour force due to caring responsibilities fell from 0.7 % to 0.5 %.
-For women, this share fell by 0.3 percentage points, while for men it has stagnated at 0.1 % over the past five years.
-As a result, the gender gap has narrowed by 0.3 percentage points since 2018.
+Between 2021 and 2025, the share of the total population aged 20 to 64 that was outside the labour force due to caring responsibilities while wanting to work fell from 0.6% to 0.5%.
+For women, this share fell by 0.3 percentage points, while for men it stagnated at 0.1%.
+As a result, the gender gap has narrowed by 0.3 percentage points since 2021.
+Nevertheless, taking care of adults with disabilities or children was one of the three most common reason for women for not seeking employment in 2025, while it was the third least cited reason for men.
+Both men and women most frequently cited ‘other reasons’ or ‘own illness or disability’ as the main reasons for not seeking employment [22].

 Leadership positions